EmanuelAntol/Budget-MS-Teams/README.md

 ## Hosting
 Tho entire application is hosted on Jiří's infrastructure.
 The domain of this app is [groups.kozina.tech](https://groups.kozina.tech).
 The app runs behind reverse proxy so there are no certificates required to run it.
 This poses a major security risk if not handled properly!
 We recommend running this application behind a reverse proxy server or deploying it with your own certificates to ensure security.
-Deployment required fine-tuning and adjustments throughout the application code.
+Deployment required fine-tuning and adjustments throughout the application code. <br>
 One of the main ideas was hardware support for decoding and transcoding.
 This idea was not implemented due to the Italian roots of our code.